 Following this, any potential remaining funds may be used to fund non-deployment programs related to addressing the digital divide.
-At present, it is difficult for the SCBBO to project the amount of BEAD resources that will be available for non-deployment activities; however, the SCBBO has identified a major deficiency in rural areas when it comes to high-capacity, ringed, resilient middle-mile fiber transport networks.
-SCBBO will prioritize non-deployment funds for this purpose.
+At present, it is difficult for the SCBBO to project the amount of BEAD resources which will be available for allowable non-deployment activities; however, the SCBBO has identified a major deficiency in rural areas when it comes to high-capacity, resilient middle-mile fiber transport networks.
+SCBBO will highly prioritize non-deployment funds for this purpose.

-Rural Resource Network (RRN)
+Rural Resource Networks (RRN) -